kiddreads/Avalon/Fin/Readme.md

 To change the team ID, go to `Project` -> `Config` -> `DevelopmentTeam.xcconfig`, and replace `your-team-id` with your developer account's team ID.

-Once finished, you can open the Xcode project at `Source/iOS/App/DolphiniOS.xcodeproj` and build DolphiniOS.
+Once finished, you can open the Xcode project at `Source/iOS/App/Fin.xcodeproj` and build Fin.

+## What’s different in Fin

+- Fin removes all JIT and jailbreak-related code.
+It runs in interpreted mode within the App Store sandbox.
+- Modern SwiftUI UI, including a landscape-friendly games layout and a split-view settings layout in landscape.
+- Settings descriptions moved into inline info (i) buttons instead of long footer text.
+- Improved import flow (Files tab, Share → Open in Fin) and quality-of-life updates around handling game files.

 # Dolphin - A GameCube and Wii Emulator